Yinimala Gumana | Dhaḻwaŋu Clan Designs

 Yinimala Gumana

 Yinimala Gumana is an important young leader of the Dhaḻwaŋu clan.
 The son of Dhäkuwal Gumana, Yinimala was raised by his father’s brother, Gawirriṉ Gumana, after Dhäkuwal’s death.
 Yinimala assisted his adopted father with many of his works before emerging as an artist in his own right in 2004.
-In 2011 he was elected Chairperson of Buku-Larrnggay Mulka.
+In 2011 he was elected chair of Buku-Larrnggay Mulka.
 Since 2017, he has been one of the lead curators of Maḏayin: Eight Deacades of Aboriginal Australian Bark Painting from Yirrkala.

 Kluge-Ruhe Aboriginal Art Collection of the University of Virginia